YugabyteDB-Samples/yugastore-java/README.md

 # YugaStore in Java

 This is an implementation of a sample ecommerce app.
-This microservices-based retail marketplace or eCommerce app is composed of **microservices written in Spring (Java)**, a **UI based on React** and **YugaByte DB as the distributed SQL database**.
+This microservices-based retail marketplace or eCommerce app is composed of **microservices written in Spring (Java)**, a **UI based on React** and **YugabyteDB as the distributed SQL database**.

 If you're using this demo app, please :star: this repository!
 We appreciate your support.